 The matrix population growth equation looks pretty much the same!

-where \(\mathbf{N}\) is a vector of abundances (a ‘package’ of numbers representing abundances for each life stage), and \(\mathbf{A}\) is the transition matrix (a ‘package’ of numbers representing per-capita transition rates among life stages from one year to the next).
+where \(\mathbf{N}\) is a vector of abundances (an ordered collection of numbers representing abundances for each life stage), and \(\mathbf{A}\) is the transition matrix (an ordered 2D array of numbers representing per-capita transition rates among life stages from one year to the next).

 We can be more explicit about this if we re-write the above equation this way: